sethmlarson/trytravis/README.md

 ### [Register the `trytravis` repository with Travis CI](https://docs.travis-ci.com/user/getting-started/)

-Remember it should be named `trytravis` and that you should use your newly created user if you decided to create one.
+Remember the repository should be named `trytravis` and that you should use your newly created user if you decided to create one.

 ### Ready to Use the Tool!